thedefiantone17/HTMLCSS/chapters/html/3-Heading,Paragraph&otherTags.md

 Search engines use the headings to index the structure and content of your web pages.
 Users often skim a page by its headings, so, it is important to use headings to show the document structure.

-**Note:** Html Headings are used for headings only and not for decorations(like big, bolde, etc.).
+**Note:** Html Headings are used for headings only and not for decorations(like big, bold, etc.).
 Each heading has a default size, However, heading size can be specified with `<style>` attribute using `font-size:` property.

 **Example:**